tsmp-falcon-platform/ci-bundle-utils/docs/5min_challenge_auditing.md

 ## Prerequisites

 - One or more target URL's (controller or operations center)
-- A valid username and corresponding API token, referenced below
+- A valid username and corresponding API token, referenced below as:
   - `BUNDLEUTILS_USERNAME`
   - `BUNDLEUTILS_PASSWORD`